fnando/cpf/README.md

 import * as cpf from "@fnando/cpf"; // import the whole library import { isValid as isValidCpf } from "@fnando/cpf"; // import just one function

-// import via <script>; the lib will available as window.cpf
+// import via <script>; the lib will available as window.CPF
 // <script src="cpf.js"></script>

 cpf.isValid("532.820.857-96");